Pingelly: History

-The town was originally a railway siding along the Great Southern Railway line, built by the Western Australian Land Company, and opened in 1889.
+The town was originally a railway siding along the Great Southern railway line, built by the Western Australian Land Company, and opened in 1889.
 Later the same year the company designed the town and made land available.
-In 1896 the state government purchased the railway and the land and gazetted the townsite in 1898.
+In 1896 the Western Australian Government Railways purchased the railway and the land and gazetted the townsite in 1898.
 Its name is Aboriginal in origin and is the name of the Pingeculling Rocks found to the north of the town.
 The name was first recorded in 1873, and the original settlers referred to the area as Pingegulley for years before the town was gazetted.

 In early 1898 the population of the town was 89, 52 males and 37 females, however this isn't accurate, as this does not include Aboriginal people.

 Tenders for the construction of the local agricultural hall were advertised in late 1893, the contract was awarded to Thorne, Bower and Stewart in early 1894.
 The hall was opened in September of the same year with a tamar hunt and a ball to mark the occasion.

 Between 1939 and 1941 three motor racing meetings were held annually in the town, including the Great Southern Flying 50, using a circuit which went in a clockwise direction.
 The last event, won by Harley Hammond in his Marquette Special was the final motor sport event held in Western Australia before racing stopped due to World War 2.